xqzou/MMRDetect/README.md

 ## Overview

-MMRDetect is a mutational signature-based classifier for identifying cancers with mismatch repair deficiency.
+MMRDetect is a mutational signature-based classifier for identifying tumors with mismatch repair deficiency using whole-genome sequencing data.

 ## Installation